cosmos/sdk-tutorials/academy/3-my-own-chain/events.md

 ]
 ```

-Correct: Bob captured a piece and the board now looks like this:
+Correct: Alice captured a piece and the board now looks like this:

 ```
 *b*b*b*b